bluez/bluez/doc/org.bluez.GattProfile.rst

 void Release()
 ``````````````

-	This method gets called when the service daemon
+This method gets called when **bluetoothd(8)** unregisters the profile.
+The
-	unregisters the profile.
-The profile can use it to do cleanup tasks.
+profile can use it to do cleanup tasks.

-	There is no need to unregister the profile, because when this method
+There is no need to unregister the profile, because when this method gets called
-	gets called it has already been unregistered.
+it has already been unregistered.

 Properties
 ----------